vault27/Foundation/vxlan.md

 - MTU should be large
 - Only transport requirement is unicast IP
 - VLAN numbers can be different on all switches, but VNI number should be the same
+- Default gateway can be any device in a fabric

 ## Components
 - VNID - Vxlan Network Identifier - defines broadcast segment - transfered in VxLAN header - 3 bytes